martial-god/Benny-Scraper/README.md

                                    -I, --items-per-page [INT]
                                    -S, --search [STRING]

+  -U, --update-all             Updates all non-completed novels in database with ones found online.
+Will only update ones that were not modified the same day.

   -i, --novel-info-by-id       Gets the detailed saved information about a novel, including save location

   --clear-database             Clear all novels and chapters from database.